DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### redeemAsset

-One of the parties invokes this function to get the token sold by the counterparty, by providing the preimage of the hash lock.
+One of the parties invokes this function to get the token from the other party, by providing the preimage of the hash lock `secret`.

 ```
 function redeemAsset(bytes32 secret, bytes32 secretHash) public